 - Total Advertising Cost of Sales (TACOS) – a metric used by Teikametrics to take into account the effects of advertising efforts, but also the effects of advertising on organic sales

-Now that you know what metrics to keep in mind, let’s get into the strategy needed to be successful with each advertising campaign option offered by Amazon.
+Now that you know what metrics are important to understanding Amazon seller advertising, let’s get into the strategy needed to be successful with each advertising campaign offered by Amazon.

 Getting overwhelmed by all the specialized vocabulary related to Amazon ads?
 Download our free List of Amazon Advertising Optimization Terms.

 Optimizing Amazon ads is an art.
-In and of itself, Sponsored products is overwhelmingly the most common ad types utilized by sellers and brand owners to advertise their products on Amazon.
-Sponsored Products ads allow you to promote individual products with targeting based on keywords searched by consumers (e.g. “preschool toys”), or product attributes (e.g. “Brand X toys with 4-star ratings”).
+In and of itself, Sponsored products is overwhelmingly the most common ad types utilized by sellers and brand owners, alike.
+Of its many advantages, Sponsored Products ads allow you to promote individual products with strategic targeting based on keywords searched by consumers (e.g. “preschool toys”), or product attributes (e.g. “Brand X toys with 4-star ratings”).

 On Amazon, Sponsored Products ads appear on search results pages and product detail pages.
-The purpose of a given Sponsored Product ad is to secure a higher ranking or exposure in specific keyword searches or have a product advertised when consumers view relevant to the product detail page they are currently perusing.
+The purpose of a given Sponsored Product ad is to secure a higher ranking or exposure in specific keyword niches or have a product advertised that consumers view relevant to the product detail page they are currently perusing.

 At the other end of the spectrum, Amazon Sponsored Products ads are also useful for sellers who want to breathe some life back into a product with a declining sales rank.
-In this situation, you’d want to tailor your campaign more towards driving efficient sales, rather than being aggressive to drive volume, like in the product launch example.
+In this situation, you’d want to tailor your campaign more towards driving efficient sales, rather than being aggressive to drive volume (as explained in the previously product launch example.)

 The above situations hint at the importance of properly bidding when creating Amazon Sponsored Products campaigns.

-Every time someone searches for something on Amazon a real-time auction occurs for an ad to win the spot.
+Every time someone searches for something on Amazon, a real-time auction occurs for an ad to win the spot.
 The exact placement of a given Sponsored Products ad depends primarily on where your bid lands among other bids in the auction for the same keywords or those targeting the same product detail pages.
 Think of it a little bit like playing craps.

 Keep in mind that Amazon Sponsored Products ads are purchased in a second-price auction.
-This means that, assuming you have a winning bid for a given placement, you pay one-cent over the next highest bid, which may be less than your exact bid amount.
+This means, assuming you have a winning bid for a given placement, you pay one-cent over the next highest bid, which may be less than your exact bid amount.

 For example, if you bid $1 for the keyword “leather wallet” and a competitor bid $1.50 for that same keyword, the competitor would win the auction for that placement on the search page.
 However, the competitor would only pay $1.01 every time their ad gets clicked.
-In a second-price auction the winner pays $.01 more than the second highest bid.
+In a second-price auction, the winner only pays $.01 more than the second-highest bid.

-While this strategy around Amazon keyword bidding helps promote efficient growth, it requires constant adjustments based on market dynamics and data.
+While this strategy around the Amazon sponsored ads program helps promote efficient growth, it requires constant adjustments based on market dynamics and data.

-For example, a keyword may perform terrifically for a solid month, with steady conversion rates at higher volumes.
-However, if a trend develops with fewer people buying your product after clicking on an ad, your conversion rate goes down.
-You need to adjust your bid to reflect the now lower likelihood of a sale.
+For example, a keyword may perform terrifically for a solid month with steady conversion rates at high volumes.
+However, if a trend develops with fewer people buying your product after clicking on said ad, your conversion rate may decrease.
+You would then need to adjust your bid to reflect the lower likelihood of a sale.
 Otherwise, you could end up spending more on ads than you make selling the products.
-Your bids need to change based on shifts in key, revenue-related metrics like conversion rate or conversion volume.
+Your bids need to change based on shifts in key, revenue-related metrics such as conversion rate or conversion volume.

-Calculating and making these adjustments manually may be doable for small sellers just getting started, but once you’re growing on Amazon it quickly becomes untenable to do this at scale.
-Having bidding technology software on hand to help automate this process makes a big difference.
+Calculating and making these adjustments manually may be doable for small sellers, but once you’re growing on Amazon, it quickly becomes untenable to do this at scale.
+Having bidding technology software on hand to help automate this process makes a world of difference.

-Ideally, whenever there is a statistically significant data change your bids should adjust accordingly.
+Ideally, whenever there is a statistically significant data change, your bids should adjust accordingly.
 If you’re running a variety of keyword campaigns across dozens of products, these meaningful changes may occur multiple times in a given day.
 Machine learning and automation tools help identify these shifts and subsequently adjust bids in keeping with desired margins or product goals – something the average seller has no time to do on their own.

-Bidding technology helps set guardrails to your Amazon Sponsored Products advertising, but to justify further investments you need the ability to easily see what’s working versus what isn’t.
+Bidding technology helps set guardrails to your Amazon Sponsored Products advertising.
+However, to justify further investments, you need the ability to easily see what’s working versus what isn’t.
 This is where proper campaign structure comes into play.

 Taking the time to set up a proper Amazon PPC campaign structure will enable you to direct your advertising spend where it needs to go and achieve your business goals.

-First, let’s go over what to avoid doing when it comes to compiling your Campaigns.
-Poorly designed ones usually have one or more of these issues:
+Firstly, let’s go over what to avoid doing when it comes to compiling your Campaigns.
+Poorly designed ones usually have one or more of the following issues:

 - Not running automatic campaigns